Farnham and District MRC (F&DMRC) holds lots of regular events – Click here for a diary of events over the next 6 months.

 We organise presentations from time to time on Wednesday evenings – we will have them on the 5th Wednesday in a month whenever one occurs.
 Sometimes there is an external speaker such as the one we had on Tornado, more often club members giving a talk or demonstrating modelling techniques.

-Last year we had a presentation by Ben Ando of Revolution Trains on how they are going about about crowdfunding RTR models of prototypes that the main manufacturers do not consider viable, and he showed us early versions of the Pendelino and TEA tanker they are producing.
+We had a presentation by Ben Ando of Revolution Trains on how they are going about about crowdfunding RTR models of prototypes that the main manufacturers do not consider viable, and he showed us early versions of the Pendelino and TEA tanker they are producing.
 We had over 30 attendees, and there were many questions and lots of interest.